In this post, I’ll share with you the usual offenders when it comes to items we overspend on. But let me start with a little exercise.

 So here’s my eye-opening exercise.
 Calculate how much you make per hour.
 Next time you’re out shopping and debate whether something it’s too expensive or not, ask yourself “how many hours do I need to work for this, is it worth it?”

-If we buy less, can we work less and spend more time doing the things we love?
 I’m sure I’m not the only one who thinks so.

 By looking at our budget throughout the years, I managed to compile a list of things we usually overspend on (without even noticing sometimes!).
 And if you read the Budgeting 101 post and used the budget sheet you may have found something similar yourself.
 If not, I suggest you do the experiment and see where does your money go every month.
 It might be a surprize.